OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Installation
 ============

-This module use an extra python library named 'pyBarcode' you should install to make barcode generation works properly.
+This module use an extra python library named 'viivakoodi' you should install to make barcode generation works properly. 'viivakoodi' is a more active for of 'pyBarcode'.

-``sudo pip install pyBarcode``
+``sudo pip install viivakoodi``

 Configuration
 =============